danforthcenter/plantcv/docs/analyze_NIR_intensity.md

 ## Analyze NIR Intensity

-This function calculates the intensity of each pixel associated with the plant and writes the values out to a file.
-Can also print out a histogram plot of pixel intensity.
+This function calculates the intensity of each pixel associated with the plant and writes the values out to the [Outputs class](outputs.md).
+Can also return/plot/print out a histogram plot of pixel intensity.

 **plantcv.analyze_nir_intensity**(*gray_img, mask, bins=256, histplot=False*)